Ketcomp/learnnode/5/README.txt

-Introduction to routinIntroduction to routing. index.js starts the server.js, requested URL is sent to router and appropriate response is obtained from server.js
+Introduction to routing.
+index.js starts the server.js, requested URL is sent to router and appropriate response is obtained from server.js